timvideos/HDMI2USB-TOFE-LowSpeedIO/README.md

 that when the Arduino compatible pin header is in use only 2 Pmod headers are available.

-A PDF version of schematic can be found [here](img/TOFE-LowSpeedIO-v0.0.1.pdf).
+A PDF version of schematic can be found in the [docs](docs) directory.

 ## Editing